bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 The following theoretical explanation is not vital to understanding the proposed solution but is good to know.
 It's important to understand what training a network means from a probabilistic perspective.
 Supposing we have some data $\mathcal{D}$, we'd like to find the most probable parameters given the data, which is expressed as $p(\theta | \mathcal{D})$.
 What does this mean?
 Lets say there was only one optimal solution $\Theta _{1}$ then $p(\theta = \Theta _{1} | \mathcal{D}) =1 $ ,as every time we train our network we would converge to the same weights, and 0 for all others $\Theta$s.

-Now say there were multiple optimas, $\Theta _1 ..... \Theta _k$.
+Now say there were multiple optimas, $$\Theta_1 ..... \Theta_k$$.
 Some of these would be more probable that others due to factors like our initialization and how easily they are accessible in weight space.
 Unfeasible weights will have a probability of 0 and hard to access weights a lower probability that the rest.

 In short: $p(\theta | \mathcal{D})$  means what fraction of the times I would reach that theta if I were to train my network an infinite number of times.

 We can calculate this conditional probability using Bayes' rule: